-He has two aspects, the benign and the terrible.
-Both aspects have a number of forms, some of which were taken for particular purposes.
+He has two aspects, the benign and the fearsome Both aspects have a number of forms, some of which were taken for particular purposes

 Benign forms were assumed for blessing devotees.
-Chief among them are--
+Chief among them are-

-Sukhasana, sitting at ease.

-Chandrasekhara, standing erect and holding axe and antelope.
-The crescent moon should be conspicuous in his hair.

-Pradoshamurti, Chandrasekhara with Parvati, leaning towards her, with his lower left arm round her.

-Umamahesvara, seated with Parvati (Uma) on his left knee.
+- i) Sukhasana, sitting at ease. - ii) Chadrasekhara, standing erect and holding axe and antelope The crescent moon should be conspicuous in his hair. - iii) Pradoshamurti.
+Chandrasekhara with Parvati, learning towards her, with his lower left arm round her - iv) Umamahesvara, seated with Parvati (Uma) on his left knee.

-Umasahita, standing or seated with Parvati (Uma) beside him.

-Somakanda, seated with Parvati and their son Subrahmanya (Skanda).

-Kalyanasundara, the form in which he married Minakshi (Parvati), whose hand he holds.
-Vishnu, who gave her in marriage, is usually included in the group.

-Gangadhara, standing, holding a trident obliquely across his back.
-This is the form in which. to prevent flooding, he entangled the Ganges in his hair at the time of its descent to earth.
-The goddess Ganga should be visible in his hair.

-Vishapaharana, holding in his lower right hand a vessel containing the poison produced by churning the ocean of milk.

-Dakshinamurti, the form in which he taught certain rishis philosophy.
-Upper right hand with snake, left with flame; lower right hand in upadesa or teaching pose, left holding Vedas.

-Vinadhara Dakshinamurti, with lower hands in position to hold the vina on which he taught music to certain rishis: upper hands with axe and antelope.

-Natesa, dancing to quell the pride of Kali.
-In his upper left hand he holds a flame, there is drum in his upper right hand, his lower right is in the abhaya pose, and with his lower left he points to his upraised foot.
+- v) Umasahita. standing or seated with Parvati (Uma) beside him. - vi) Somakanda, seated with Parvati and their son Subrahmanya (Skanda) in between. - vii) Kalyanasundura, the form in which he married Minakshi (Parvati), whose hand he holds.
+Vishnu, who gave her in marriage, is usually included in the group. - viii) Gangadhara, standing, holding a trident obliquely across his back.
+This is the form in which to prevent flooding, he entangled the Ganges in his hair at the time of its descent to earth.
+The goddess Ganga should be visible in his hair. - ix) Vishapaharana, holding in his lower right hand a vessel containing the poison produced by churning the ocean of milk. - x) Dakshinamurti. the form in which he taught certain rishis philosophy.
+Upper right hand with snake, left with flame. lower right hand in upadesa or teaching pose, left holding Vedas. - xi) Vinadhara Dakshinamurthi, with lower hands in position to hold the vina on which he taught music to certain rishis; upper hands with axe and antelope. - xii) Natesa, dancing to quell the pride of Kali In his upper left hand he holds a flame, there is drum in his upper right hand, his lower right is in the abhaya pose, and with his lower left he points to his upraised foot.

-Terrible forms of Siva are always represented standing and usually have a pair of protruding tusks.
+Fearsome forms of Siva are always represented standing and usually have a pair of protruding tusks.
 Chief among them are:-